-Owing to the infinite canvas in OneNote, you can annotate around your PDFs and add space between your pages (as much as you need).
-It makes OneNote ideal for studying short topics, terrible for big ones as there is no fast way to navigate through pages in the app.
+Owing to the infinite canvas in OneNote, you can annotate your PDFs and add space between your pages (as much as you need).
+It makes OneNote ideal for studying short topics, but terrible for big ones as there is no fast way to navigate through pages in the app.

 You can lock a page in place when you Set Picture as Background.
 It removes editing capabilities.
 Your page remains where it is on your canvas, locked in place to prevent accidentally changing it later.
 It happens a lot in OneNote with big pictures and PDF pages.
-You can also add your PDFs as an attachment, without a printout.
+You can also add your PDFs as an attachment without a printout.

 You can collaborate on your notes in OneNote by inviting people via email or sharing the link to your notebook.
-For either collaborating options, you can decide whether or not people can edit your notes.
+For either collaborating option, you can decide whether or not people can edit your notes.

-You can share your notes via email with outlook or export them as a PDF to other apps.
+You can share your notes via email with Outlook or export them as a PDF to other apps.
 OneNote creates huge pages due to its infinite canvas.
 Exporting them to other apps is difficult as some pages might be too large to create readable PDFs.

 You can only export a page at a time.
 You can’t export sections or notebooks out of the app.
-Exporting pages out of a notebook one-by-one is a lot of work.
+Exporting pages out of a notebook one by one is a lot of work.

 OneNote has three main levels of organisation; Notebooks, Sections and Pages.
 Your pages have an additional two hierarchy levels of Subpages.
 Under More Notebooks, you can add notebooks to your iPad from different OneDrive accounts.
 Once created, there’s not much you can do with a notebook in OneNote.
 You can only close it, which doesn’t delete it.
 It only removes it from the app on your device.
 You can also change the colour of your notebook.